COHS Student FAQs

 Yes.
-Qualified students who do not receive a scholarship this time will be placed on a wait list.
-More scholarships may be offered if space is available.
+Qualified students who do not receive a scholarship this time may be placed on a wait list.
+More scholarships may be offered in the future.

 I dropped out my senior year of high school.
 Will all of the courses I completed count toward this diploma?

-Once you have completed the prerequisite class and enrolled as a COHS scholarship student, a Career Online High School representative will analyze your transcripts and apply credits for any coursework you completed that fulfills the credit transfer requirements.
+Once you have completed the qualification process and have passed probation, a COHS representative will analyze your transcripts and apply credits for any coursework you completed that fulfills the credit transfer requirements.
 Only academic classes will transfer.
 A maximum of 14 credits (English, math, social studies, and science) can be transferred.
-There may be a small fee that you must pay to send your transcript from your high school in the U. S. to COHS to be evaluated.
-The fee of around $15 is to send the transcript from your high school directly to COHS.
+There may be a small fee that you must pay to send your transcript directly from your high school in the U. S. to COHS to be evaluated.
+A processing fee of around $15 is to send the transcript from your high school to COHS.
 The COHS evaluation is free if you went to school in the U. S. If you went to school outside the U. S., you will need to pay to have your foreign school transcript evaluated and then sent to COHS.

 How many credits will I need to graduate?

-Students will be given up to 18 months to complete the program, which will consist of 36 classes (18 credits).
-Students accepted into the program may transfer up to 14 credits from their former high school(s) if they went to school in the U. S. Students who went to high school in other countries will have to either take all the classes or have their school transcript evaluated at their own cost.
-Depending on how many credits the student is able to transfer, the program can be completed in as few as 5 months, but most people spend from seven to 18 months.
-You will need to complete at least two classes per month to graduate on time.
+Students will be given up to 18 months to complete the program, which consists of 36 classes (18 credits).
+Students accepted into the program may transfer up to 14 credits from their former school(s) if they went to school in the U. S. Students who went to school in other countries will have to either take all the classes or have their school transcript evaluated at their own cost.
+Depending on how many credits the student is able to transfer, the program can be completed in as few as 5 months, but most people spend from 7 to 18 months.
+You will need to complete at least 2 classes per month to fulfill program requirements and graduate on time.

 How much time will I need to dedicate to my coursework?

-COHS recommends that you spend a minimum of 10 hours per week on your coursework.
+COHS recommends that you spend at least 10 hours per week (minimum) on your coursework.
 You are expected to maintain the recommended pace completing your classes, and your academic coach will help keep you on track!
-COHS provides you with a pace guide that helps you move through the program by completing at least one class every two weeks.
 Since this program is self-paced, it is recommended that you move faster and complete more than one class every two weeks.